 According to ASMBS, it’s important that you contact your surgeon immediately if you experience ongoing nausea or vomiting, no improvement or worsening of pain, signs of incision infection, fever or difficulty swallowing.

 You will have follow-ups regularly at one-week post-op, four-week post-op and every several months after that point.

 Diet After Gastric Sleeve

 Following the post-op diet is important for one’s success with weight loss.
 The University of Michigan Health System offers helpful tips on what diet to follow following your surgery.

 When you arrive home, you will be on a liquid diet for 2 weeks.
 You will need to sip small amounts of fluids or have small spoonfuls of liquids throughout the entire day.
-You need a minimum of 64 ounces of decaf fluids daily to stay hydrate.
+You need a minimum of 64 ounces of decaf fluids daily to stay hydrated.
 In terms of protein, your goal will be 70 grams a day.

 Do not advance yourself to the next phase of diet until you consult your surgeon.

-- Cream of wheat or cream of rice cereal (no oatmeal) made with skim/low fat milk
+- Cream of wheat or cream of rice cereal (no oatmeal) made with skim/ low-fat milk

-- Mashed potatoes – made with skim/low fat milk
+- Mashed potatoes – made with skim/ low-fat milk

 - No-sugar-added pudding